Curriculum Policy Statement 2020

 - Shape, Space and Measure

 We provide daily opportunities for all children to experience and acquire mathematical concepts and learn the mathematical language necessary for their communication.
 Introduction in the Early Years is through play activities and discovery.
-Our children are all encouraged to develop mental capabilities and strategies and to discuss their work in practical activities.
-They are taught to record, make logical deductions, solve problems and carry out mathematical investigations.
+Our children are all encouraged to develop mental strategies and to discuss their reasoning when problem solving; whether this is when using concrete resources, pictorial or abstract representations.
+They are also taught how to record, make logical deductions, solve problems and carry out mathematical investigations.
 Teacher assessment is continuous.

 The skills and knowledge of computing are taught as part of topic, as well as in separate skills based lessons.
 Computing is also integrated into all areas across the curriculum.
-Children have access to a wide range of experiences using a variety of equipment; laptop and desktop computers, programmable devices, CD players, DVD recorders, digital cameras and interactive whiteboards in their classroom.
-They are taught to use ICT equipment and software, confidently and purposefully, to communicate, to investigate, to handle information, to solve problems and record their work.
-School staff, parents, governors and the children are all encouraged to access our Learning Platform via the internet.
+Children have access to a wide range of experiences using a variety of equipment; laptop and desktop computers, programmable devices, CD players, digital cameras and interactive whiteboards in their classroom.
+They are taught to use ICT equipment and software, confidently and purposefully, to communicate, investigate, handle information, solve problems and record their work.
+Our school staff, parents, governors and the children are all encouraged to access our Learning Platform via the internet.
 It is used to keep everyone informed and up to date.
-The children have access to their own class pages and e-mails.
-E-Safety is taken very seriously throughout the school.
+The KS1 children have access to their own class pages and e-mails.
+E-Safety is taught throughout the school.
+The KS2 children use personal usernames and passwords to access their Google Classroom.
+Here they have access to class blogs, links to educational sites and resources for homework as well as their own email account.

-Science in the New National Curriculum provides our children with opportunities to explore and develop understandings about the workings of the physical and biological world through first hand practical investigations.
-In the Foundation Stage this is taught through developing children’s knowledge and understanding of the world around them.
-As children move on to KS1 they work scientifically to develop their knowledge and understanding of plants, animals including humans, living things and their habitat, everyday materials and seasonal changes.
-At KS2 children are taught to work scientifically to develop their knowledge and understanding of plants, animals including humans, rocks, light and forces and magnets.
+Science in the National Curriculum provides our children with opportunities to explore and investigate the world around them, and also to develop understandings about the workings of the physical and biological world, through first hand practical investigations.
+In the Foundation Stage this is taught through planned play activities and by experiencing the world in which they live.
+In KS1 the children are taught to work scientifically by developing and discussing their knowledge and understanding of plants, animals including humans, living things and their habitats, everyday materials and seasonal changes.
+Children in KS1 are provided with opportunities to develop their science enquiry skills through continuous provision linked to these units of work.
+Furthermore, they are also encouraged to record their findings in their own style although some lessons are teacher-led to model examples.
+At KS2 children are taught to work scientifically to develop their knowledge and understanding of plants, animals including humans, rocks, light, forces and magnets, electricity, sound, lifecycles, adaptations, evolution and Earth and Space as units of work covered.
 Their understandings are challenged through well-timed guidance, practical activities and teaching that extends their knowledge and scientific skills progressively.
 Through these activities based within class topics or as discrete subjects, our children develop their understanding of investigating scientifically and fair testing.
-We encourage them to question, think about what to predict, what might happen, observe results and to suggest reasons why things happen.
+Through opportunities for child led learning we encourage them to explore, question, think about what to predict, what might happen, observe results and to suggest reasons why things happen through evaluating their work.
+Each child from Year 1 to Year 6 has a Science portfolio.
+This is to showcase their research into a range of unit related scientists.
+KS1 focus on a scientist once a term and KS2 once every half term.
+KS2 children also have an opportunity to work towards Crest Science Awards.

-History helps pupils to gain knowledge and understanding of Britain’s past and think of the wider world.
+Through History lessons our children gain knowledge and understanding of Britain’s past and think of the wider world.
 History is taught in many ways; through stories from the past, people's own experiences, ICT sources, pictures, historical artefacts and evidence to inspire children’s curiosity to know more about the past.
-Pupils are taught about changes in history, lives of significant individuals in the past and significant historical events, people and places in their locality.
-We cover the New National Curriculum through a Topic based curriculum where History is taught as part of a larger topic.
+The children are taught about changes in history and over time, the lives of significant individuals in the past and significant historical events, people and places in their locality.
+We cover the National Curriculum through a Topic based curriculum where History is taught as part of a larger topic.
 Use is made of the local environment by visiting places of interest.
 Parents and villagers are also encouraged to come into school to share their experiences of times gone by.

-Geography in the New National Curriculum should inspire in pupils a curiosity and fascination about the world and its people that will remain with them for the rest of their lives.
+Geography is taught to inspire in the children a curiosity and fascination about the world and its people that will remain with them for the rest of their lives.
 Geography equips children with knowledge about diverse places, people, resources and natural and human resources, together with an understanding of the Earth’s physical and human processes.
 Children are introduced to a wide variety of geographical skills and concepts and every opportunity is taken to experience the local environment to illustrate theory and to raise awareness.
 In our geographical studies we also make important use of our school, school journeys and links with the wider world including contrasting environments.
 By its very nature geography is a practical and cross-curricular subject and forms part of our Topics.
+We use a range of different stimulus such as google maps, google earth and OS online to ensure that children’s experiences and knowledge using Geography are current.

 From the Early Years all children are given varied opportunities to explore music through singing, playing tuned and non-tuned instruments, and listening to a variety of styles of music.
 They enjoy visits to the school from a range of performing groups or individuals leading workshops.
 Children combine sounds to compose music which they perform in groups or on their own.
+We follow the Charanga Music Scheme of work.
 There are opportunities for all children in KS2 to sing as a choir and take part in the National and local performances.
-Recorder is offered to Year 4 children as a lunchtime club and the ukulele is taught to all KS2 children, these opportunities provide a chance to learn to read music, play and perform in small groups during school concerts.
+Recorder is offered to KS2 children as an after school club.
+This opportunity provides a chance for them to learn to read music play and perform in small groups during school concerts.
 Both groups encourage children to have fun while making music together.
 Violin, guitar and brass tuition is offered, for a charge, by the Inspiring Music Bedfordshire’s peripatetic service.
+We sing outside, have a weekly singing assembly and music lessons which are also taught outside weekly in KS1 and KS2.
+Brass tuition is offered for a charge.
+Local performances would normally take place but are currently under review due to Covid-19.
+In KS1 we are now also teaching and encouraging children to use sign language for songs to make it even more inclusive.

-Design Technology is learning through making.
-Children learn to look at things around them to recognise how things are designed for a particular purpose and what works well.
+We believe Design Technology is learning through observation and making.
+Children are given opportunities to look at the things around them, to recognise how things are designed for a particular purpose and what works well.
 They have opportunities to create their own ideas and develop ways to solve problems as they arise.
 Children design and make products using a range of materials including food, textiles, electronics, graphics and resistant materials.
 Through a range of practical experiences, within class topics, children are encouraged to develop their designing and making techniques and evaluate their own work as informed users of products.

-We teach the children skills and knowledge ‘in’ Art.
-They have opportunities to explore, develop and record their own ideas of what they see and what they imagine.
+Our children are taught skills and knowledge in Art.
+We provide opportunities for them to explore, develop and record their own ideas of what they see and what they imagine.
 They experiment with a wide variety of materials and techniques to create pictures, models and artefacts.
-We give attention to the use of colour and tone, pattern, line, shape and space, form texture and movement.
+We give attention to the use of colour and tone, pattern, line, shape and space, form, texture and movement.
 The children review their own and others’ work and find out about the differences and similarities of artists, designers and crafts-people in different times and cultures.
-We also teach ‘through’ Art, topics covering other subjects in the National Curriculum.
+We also teach topics covering other subjects in the National Curriculum through Art.
 For example during a Key Stage One topic ‘Fire and Ice’ the children painted a larger than life firebird which they used in dance, drama, and story-telling.
-We believe Art is a wonderful subject for children to be creative in but it also gives children opportunities to really see the world around them and make sense of it.
+We believe Art is a wonderful subject for children to explore and be creative in.
+It also gives children opportunities to really see the world around them and make sense of it.
+Each class has different artists to focus their work on and they create a piece of art based on that artist in an art portfolio every term.
+They also draw a self-portrait at the beginning of every year to show progression in artistic skill.
+We also have Art in RE days during the Summer term.

 PHYSICAL ACTIVITY and SPORT

-We believe physical education should be enjoyable.
-We provide a safe and structured environment for children to acquire and develop skills and understanding in a variety of physical activities.
-We teach the importance of keeping fit and healthy through exercise.
-This is a vital foundation to help them lead active healthy lives as they grow up.
+We believe that daily physical activity and sport is essential to the health and well-being of all children and leads to an active healthy life style.
+Through our daily Physical Education opportunities children develop skills and understanding in a variety of physical activities.
+We believe these should be enjoyable.
+We provide a safe and well structured environment for children to develop their skills and improve on their PB (personal best).
+We teach the importance of keeping fit and healthy through exercise and being a good team player while enjoying a variety of sports.
 Each class has a daily P.E. lesson throughout the year, covering Dance, Gym or Games.
 Daily classroom aerobics are enjoyed by everyone.
-Athletics and swimming is taught in KS2.
-In the EYFS the children have access everyday to physical activities inside and outside.
-Our very popular extra-curricular clubs include; Football and Dance Club.
+Athletics and swimming is taught in KS2 during the Summer term.
+In the EYFS the children have access to planned daily physical activities inside and outside.
+Our very popular extra-curricular clubs include Football and High 5 Club.

 MODERN FOREIGN LANGUAGE - FRENCH

 Our children are taught French in KS2 to enable an early understanding of a modern foreign language.
 Our main focus in lower KS2 is to teach our children to speak confidently with the correct pronunciation and intonation, to understand what they hear and respond appropriately.
-They are taught vocabulary in a wide range of topics, greetings, songs and rhymes, to follow simple instructions and ask questions.
+They are taught vocabulary in a wide range of topics, greetings, songs and rhymes, to follow simple instructions and to ask and answer questions.
 The introduction of early reading and writing is taught alongside this.
 The children also have opportunities to learn about French people, places, culture and traditions.
+In upper KS2 children learn to read and write simple sentences and phrases in French while extending their vocabulary and cultural knowledge and experiences.

 We join together for a daily Act of Collective Worship and the whole school attends a service in Church once a month which is led by the local Priest-in-Charge.
 Other services are held in Church throughout the year including; Harvest, Christingle and Easter.
 Parents may withdraw their children from Collective Worship after a discussion with the Headteacher and a request has been put in writing.